5 Ways to Enjoy a Friends Getaway in The Woodlands

 If you want to be right in the middle of all the action, check out The Westin at The Woodlands or The Woodlands Waterway Marriott.
 Both hotels offer on-site dining, deluxe amenities and an ideal location along The Woodlands Waterway, putting countless bars, restaurants and even The Cynthia Woods Mitchell Pavilion within easy walking distance.
 These are just a few of the fantastic places to stay.
 See the full list of hotels here.

 Art is nearly everywhere you look in The Woodlands and seeing it for yourself is a must while you’re here.
-Gather your friends and check out The Woodlands Waterway Arts Festival (April 13 – 14).
+Gather your friends and check out The Woodlands Waterway Arts Festival.
 Stroll through Town Green Park to see the works of more than 200 juried artists from Texas and beyond.
 Then taste the creations of local chefs and watch cooking demonstrations at The Art of Food; dance to the rhythms on four stages and try your hand at creating your own art.

 The festival is an incredible showcase of art, but there’s much more to see.
 After all, The Woodlands has more than 100 pieces of outdoor public art, one of the largest collections in Texas.
 Much of it can be seen throughout The Waterway Arts District, including more than 20 art benches.
 Meanwhile, Glade Cultural Center & Gallery is a showcase of paintings, sculptures and other contemporary works of American and European art made by artists of various generations and disciplines.

 Music is its own art form, and The Woodlands happens to have one of the best outdoor venues in the nation, The Cynthia Woods Mitchell Pavilion.
-Get your tickets for one of the upcoming shows, such as Dave Matthews Band (May 17), Hootie & The Blowfish (June 14) and comedian Trevor Noah (June 22).
+Get your tickets for one of the upcoming shows!
 No matter what kind of art you appreciate, you’ll find plenty to love in The Woodlands.

 From towering pines and a centrally located lake, to winding hiking and urban jogging paths, an escape in nature is never far away.
 Step into the tranquil forest found within the George Mitchell Nature Preserve, where you’ll keep an eye out for cardinals, blue jays and red-cockaded woodpeckers as you explore five miles of wooded trails.
 For a friendly run or bike ride, hop onto the area’s 210 miles of trails and create your own adventure through town.